Display to header level

 Transfer of a remainder interest in a property subject to a mortgage is treated as a bargain-sale for tax purposes and gain or loss may be recognized upon the transfer in accordance with applicable provisions of the Internal Revenue Code.
 These provisions include both the bargain sale rules set forth in IRC §1011(b) and applicable rules for exclusion of gain on sale or exchange of personal residence set forth in IRC §121.
 The recognition of gain may result in adverse tax consequences to the donor, a discussion of which is outside the scope of this discussion.
 Donors should seek the advice of a knowledgeable tax professional.

-Sometimes an owner wants to reserve a life estate not only to himself for his life but to another for his or her life as well.
+Sometimes an owner wants to reserve a life estate not only to themself for their life but to another for their life as well.
 Reserving a life estate for the benefit of a non-owner is a gift that may have potential gift and estate tax ramifications that should be discussed with tax and estate planning professionals.

 A deed conveying a future interest and reserving a present interest for the lives of the grantors can include a provision that would accelerate the change of ownership upon the occurrence of certain events.
 For example, the permanent departure of the present owners from the property or a violation of certain terms of the life estate agreement might be used as triggers for a more immediate change in ownership.